It is a risk to love.

 But on the way back, something happened.

-The herd of dark chestnut beasts came nearer.
+The herd of dark chestnut buffalo so far in the distance came nearer.
 Closed the gap between us in minutes.
 I could hear their nostrils flaring and their hooves stomping.
 Could see them out of the corner of my eye behind me to my right.

 And then they started running.
 Charging, really.
 And I saw their big, sharp horns and all the ways they could harm me.
 Throw me into the air and stomp on me.
 Noticed their purposeful gaze as they ran right at me.